Ely Place: Origins

 On 17 October 1546, James Butler, 9th Earl of Ormond, was visiting London with his household.
 Butler, a powerful Munster landowner who had served in the household of Cardinal Wolsey in his youth, had crossed Sir Anthony St Leger, the quarrelsome Lord Deputy of Ireland.
 Butler and his entourage were invited to dine at Ely Palace as guests of the Bishop of Ely.
-Ormond was poisoned along with his steward and 16 of his household, it was widely assumed, at the instructions of St Leger.
+Ormond was poisoned along with his steward and 16 of his household; it was widely assumed to have been at the instructions of St Leger.

 John Lesley, Bishop of Ross, who was acting as a diplomat for Mary, Queen of Scots, was held at Ely House under house arrest from 14 May to August 1571.
 Lesley's had a household of 25.
 He left the house with the Bishop of Ely on 17 August for his house at Fenstanton, giving tips to the Bishop's servants.

 The estate was granted to Sir Christopher Hatton in 1577 after a commission was set up by Queen Elizabeth I, headed by John Aylmer (Bishop of London) to investigate the claims that Sir Christopher Hatton should be granted the freehold of the land after he acquired a 21 years lease on the estate and spent a sum of the £1,887 5s 8d on renovations and repairs.
 The commission declared in June 1577 that Ely Place should stay with Bishop Cox if he could reimburse Sir Christopher Hatton in whole for the outlay but he could not.
 A new lease was drawn up giving Sir Christopher Hatton control of the property freehold.
 He gave his name to Hatton Garden which occupies part of the site.

 The house passed to Elizabeth Hatton, who disputed her property with her second husband Edward Coke.
 In 1622, the Spanish ambassador Gondomar told King James that she refused him and Coke access to the house.

 The estate was sold to the Crown in 1772.
 The cul-de-sac was constructed in 1772 by Robert Taylor.
 Edmund Keene as Bishop of Ely commissioned a new Ely House, also built by Taylor, on Dover Street, Mayfair.